PSHE & RSE

 PSHE & RSE implementation:

-• Vulnerable groups of learners are supported through appropriate support and stretch challenges based on assessment for learning, to ensure the needs of all learners are met.
+- All learners are supported through appropriate support and stretch challenges based on assessment for learning, to ensure the needs of all learners are met.

-• Enrichment opportunities are used to help support the learning of PSHE such as trips to the fire station and visits from the police community safety officer, as well as visits from outside agencies to deliver talks on drugs and alcohol and transitioning from primary to secondary school.
+- Enrichment opportunities are used to help support the learning of PSHE, such as trips to the fire station and visits from the police community safety officer, as well as visits from outside agencies to deliver talks on drugs and alcohol and transitioning from primary to secondary school.

-• A variety of books are used for teaching PSHE which reflect many of the new RSE objectives.
+- A variety of books are used for teaching PSHE, which reflect many of the new RSE objectives.
 These are also used across the curriculum too.

 PSHE & RSE impact: